alconost/nitro-dev/source/index.html.md

 source_language | string | Source language
 target_languages | array | Collection of target languages
-text | string | Text to be translated quality | enum | Translation quality (at this moment EXCELENT quality supported only)
+text | string | Text to be translated quality | enum | Translation quality (at this moment EXCELLENT quality supported only)

 ## Delete an Order